jwshii/etna/README.md

 3. For Coq, we need a newer version of QuickChick.
-Clone the repo [here](https://github.com/QuickChick/QuickChick), checkout the `pbt-benchmark` branch, and follow the instructions for installing from source, including `make install` and `make install-fuzzer`.
+Clone the repo [here](https://github.com/QuickChick/QuickChick), checkout the `etna` branch, and follow the instructions for installing from source, including `make install` and `make install-fuzz`.

 ### Experiment Reproduction